cilium/tetragon/docs/content/en/docs/concepts/metrics.md

 ---
-title: "Tetragon Metrics"
+title: "Metrics"
-weight: 1
 icon: "overview"
+weight: 2
-description: "Fetching and understanding Tetragon metrics"
+description: "Documentation for Tetragon metrics"
 ---

+Tetragon's metrics are exposed to the system through an HTTP endpoint.
+These are used to expose event summaries and information about the state of the Tetragon agent.

 ## Kubernetes

-Tetragon pods expose a  metrics endpoint by default.
+Tetragon pods exposes a metrics endpoint by default.
 The chart also creates a service named `tetragon` that exposes metrics on the specified port.

 ### Getting metrics port